 to make your own book for no cost...thanks Bill!

--Noted soda bottle researcher Ron Fowler recently completed a website that includes a searchable database of over 19,400 different embossed Hutchinson soda bottles that he has cataloged.
-It is available a this link: http://www.hutchbook.com Although still a bit of a work in progress (primarily the inclusion of bottle images though over 16,000 are loaded to date!) this website is already a marvelous resource for those trying to identify soda bottles and fragments as well as so much more.
+-Noted soda bottle researcher Ron Fowler recently completed a website that includes a searchable database of over 20,000 different embossed Hutchinson soda bottles that he has cataloged, including images of thousands of them.
+It is available a this link: http://www.hutchbook.com This website is a marvelous resource for those trying to identify soda bottles and fragments as well as so much more.

 -In late 2011, a truly monumental work of note was published for those interested in historic bottles.
 Published by the Illinois State Archaeological Survey it is entitled Bottled in Illinois - Embossed Bottles and Bottled Products of Early Illinois Merchants from Chicago to Cairo 1840-1880.
 Click Bottled in Illinois to read more about this book and for how to acquire it.

 -The following recent books are useful references on a class of largely English made bottles used throughout their sphere of influence: